Kern Family Health Care (KFHC) is dedicated to improving the health status of our members through an integrated managed health care delivery system.

 - Applicants must serve Medi-Cal beneficiaries and/or low income students.

 - Applicants must be a public school, public school district or district dependent charter school that serves students from Kindergarten up to 12th Grade in Kern County, California.

 - Program expenses must be tied to the approved student wellness program objectives and will be subject to review and approval by KFHC.

 - Applicants must prepare and submit a completed School Wellness Grant Program Application, Work Plan and Proposed Budget.

 - Preference will be given to applicants that demonstrate readiness and motivation to successfully implement the program, commitment to the program at all levels (from administrative staff to teachers), ability to engage in regular communication with the program liaison, and plans for sustaining the program after the conclusion of the program.

 - A public notice announcing the application period along with the grant application will be made available at kernfamilyhealthcare.com and mailed by request when made in writing.
-Click here to download a copy of the grant application.

-- Completed applications must be submitted during the application period, and received no later than the application deadline, April 9, 2019.
+- Completed applications must be submitted during the application period, and received no later than the application deadline, April 1, 2022.

 The KFHC Wellness Committee will review eligible applications, conduct follow-up interviews and make recommendations to the CEO for grant awards.